gjportella/fastacompare/README.md

 # fastacompare
-Bash shell script for comparison of biological sequences in FASTA format using the MASA-OpenMP framework.
+Application for comparison of biological sequences in FASTA format.

+Client side: bash shell script that uses the MASA-OpenMP framework to compare the sequences in FASTA format.
+Server side: Java WS application to collect statistical/alignment information and manage checkpoints.

 The MASA-OpenMP framework is available at https://github.com/edanssandes/MASA-OpenMP.